skeeto/skeeto.github.com/_posts/2016-03-31-Hotpatch-a-C-Function-on-x86.markdown

 `hotpatch()`) I'd be in trouble.

-It finds the page by rounding the target address down to the nearest 4096, the assumed page size (sorry hagepages). *Warning*: I'm being a bad programmer and not checking the result of `mprotect()`.
+It finds the page by rounding the target address down to the nearest 4096, the assumed page size (sorry hugepages). *Warning*: I'm being a bad programmer and not checking the result of `mprotect()`.
 If it fails, the program will crash and burn.
 It will always fail systems with W^X enforcement, which will likely become the standard [in the